sean1516/tyler-typer/README.md

-Creating a simple typing trainer for tylerll,l,l,
+Creating a simple typing trainer for tyler